bec5030/bec5030.github.io/_posts/2023-4-12-TVC-Rocket.md

 This project is a work in progress but can roughly be broken down into four parts.

-- Flight computer design (complete)
+- Flight computer board design and assembly (complete)
 - 3d modeling and part selection (mostly complete)
-- Physics/control algorithm simulation (complete but waiting on updated rocket characterization)
+- Physics/control algorithm simulation (complete but need updated rocket characterization to utilize)
 - Flight software (peripheral drivers mostly written, main loop WIP)